fightforthefuture/votebot-www/app/_states/wi.md

 ---
 layout: state
 state: Wisconsin
-title: Wisconsin Voter Registration
+title: Voting in Wisconsin
 redirect_from: /WI/
 locale: en
-heading: Wisconsin Voter Registration Form
-suppress_affirm: true
 ---

+## Registering to Vote

 ### Registration requirements
 * Be a US citizen